natelgrw/tex_transformer/README.md

-# TEX Transformer: LaTeX Transcription From Handwritten Scans
+# TEX Transformer: Automated LaTeX Transcription

 A Python pipeline converting handwritten notes in PDF format into valid, formatted LaTeX documents.
 Currently suitable for math homework transcriptions of one page.